Skip to main content

 object

 External and Simkl IDs.
 Always carries simkl_id + slug. tmdb is near-universal; imdb appears on TV / movies, mal / anidb / anilist / kitsu on anime.
-Additional third-party slug variants (letterslug, traktmslug, tvdbslug, trakttvslug, mdlslug, …) may appear on items with those platform links — the response is permissive.
+Additional third-party slug and ID variants (letterslug, traktmslug, tvdbslug, trakttvslug, mdlslug, jwtv, …) may appear on items with those platform links — the response is permissive, so read the keys you need and ignore the rest.

 integer